 Breeds of Dogs Involved in Fatal Human Attacks in the United States Between 1979 and 1998

-A 2000 report issued by the Centers for Disease Control and Prevention (CDC)1 reviewed a 20-year period to determine the types of dog breeds most responsible for U.S. dog bite fatalities.
+A special report issued by Centers for Disease Control and Prevention (CDC)1 in 2000 reviewed a 20-year period to determine the types of dog breeds most responsible for U.S. dog bite fatalities.

 - Data for human dog bite-related fatalities (DBRF) identified previously for the period of 1979 through 1996 were combined with human DBRF newly identified for 1997 and 1998.
 Human DBRF were identified by searching news accounts and by use of The Humane Society of the United States' registry databank.

 - During 1997 and 1998, at least 27 people died of dog bite attacks (18 in 1997 and 9 in 1998).
 At least 25 breeds of dogs were involved in 238 human dog bite related fatalities during the past 20 years.
 Pit bulls and rottweilers were involved in over half of these fatalities and from 1997 to 1998 were involved in 67%.

 - Despite these limitations and concerns, the data indicate that Rottweilers and pit bull-type dogs accounted for 67% of human DBRF in the United States between 1997 and 1998.
 It is extremely unlikely that they accounted for anywhere near 60% of dogs in the United States during that same period and, thus, there appears to be a breed-specific problem with fatalities.